-For 2011 new freshmen students who received $9,708 Cal Grant awards, Pacific added an average of an additional $17,500 per student in institutional financial aid.
-These need-based grants are for low-income and middle-income students who are California residents and attend eligible California colleges and universities.
+For 2013 new freshmen students who received $9,084 in Cal Grant awards, Pacific added an average of an additional $13,500 per student in institutional financial aid.
+Cal Grants are need-based grants for low-income and middle-income students who are California Residents and attend eligible California colleges and universities.
 If you are awarded a Cal Grant, you will receive a California Aid Report (CAR) which will show the value of your Cal Grant at Pacific.

 High school students, be sure and check with your high school and determine if:

-- you have to fill out the Cal Grant GPA Verification Form and send it in yourself.
+- Option 3: Fill out the Cal Grant GPA Verification Form and mail it to the California Student Aid Commission.

 For additional information, please visit the Cal Grant website.